wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 On the other hand, if banking is modeled, then `bankStatus_` is used for tracking the access status of each bank.
 If a bank is accessed previously in the same cycle, the corresponding bit flag is set to `true`, which will cause a later event on the same bank to be rejected.
-The bank index of a given address is computed by calling `getBank()` on the coherence manager, which forwards the call to the function with the same name in `class CacheArray`.
+The bank index of a given address is computed by calling `getBank()` on the coherence controller, which forwards the call to the function with the same name in `class CacheArray`.
 The index computing function simply returns the address modular the number of banks, meaning that addresses are mapped to different banks in an interleaved manner.
 (Note: I think this is incorrect, because set-associative caches allow a block to be stored in any of the ways of the set the address maps to.
 The bank index should at least be a function of the set number, e.g., be the module of the set number and the number of banks).

-After access arbitration, the function just uses a big switch statement to call into the coherence manager methods based on the event command.
+After access arbitration, the function just uses a big switch statement to call into the coherence controller methods based on the event command.
 Note that both request type and response type commands are processed in this switch block, since the event handler is registered as the call back for memory links on both directions.
 The return value of these methods reflects whether the event is successfully processed, or requires retry.
 In the former case, the arbitration information is updated by calling `updateAccessStatus()`.
-In the latter case, the event is kept by the coherence manager in its own retry buffer, which, as we have seen above, will be moved to the cache's retry buffer at the end of the event handling cycle.
+In the latter case, the event is kept by the coherence controller in its own retry buffer, which, as we have seen above, will be moved to the cache's retry buffer at the end of the event handling cycle.

+## Cache: Coherence Controllers

+The next major part of the cache is the coherence controller.
+SST's memory hierarchy implements a number of different protocols derived from MESI, either to give users more flexibility on choosing the base protocol (e.g., MSI or MESI), or to adapt to different scenarios (e.g., inclusive or non-inclusive, private or shared, L1 or non-L1).
+Each flavor of the coherence protocol is implemented as an individual class, and which class is instanciated as the coherence controller of the cache is dependent on both user configuration, and the role of the cache in the memory hierarchy.
+All coherence controllers are derived from the same base class, `class CoherenceController`, defined in file `coherenceController.h/cc` under the `coherencemgr` directory.
+Each type of the coherence controller is defined in its own header and cpp files, with the file names being self-descriptive.